tomgco/bosco/README.md

 This would contain a fragment that has script tags for all of the JS tagged in the bottom group.

+You can view all assets that are being tracked by `bosco cdn` by going to any url once the `bosco cdn` command is running and using the cdn port (i.e: 127.0.0.1:7334).
+You can also see a list of repos by going to /repos on the `bosco cdn` server (i.e: 127.0.0.1:7334/repos).

 ### S3 Push